-- A thorough knowledge of ethical and methodological challenges in empirical research involving people
+- a thorough knowledge of ethical and methodological challenges in qualitative research involving people

 The candidate can:

-- Critically reflect on the ethical aspects of doing empirical research
+- critically reflect on the ethical aspects of doing qualitative research

 - Siwale, J. (2015).
 Why Did I Not Prepare for This?
 The Politics of Negotiating Fieldwork Access, Identity, and Methodology in Researching Microfinance Institutions.
-Sage Open, (April-June), s.
+Sage Open, (June 4), s.
 1-12.
 Hentet fra dx.doi.org

 - National Committees for Research Ethics in Norway, .
 (2016).
 Guidelines for research ethics in the social sciences, humanities, law, and theology.
 Hentet 2017-04-04 fra www.etikkom.no